Dispatcho User Documentation

 This can be used as a forecasting tool because it allows the user to clearly see what expect in the near future based on the forecast supply adequacy based on the price adequacy in the recent past.
 The relative price volatility at different surplus levels allows the user to infer details about important parts of the merit order.

-- Available Capability of non-wind assets
+- Available Capability of non-wind and non-solar assets

-- Interchange import capability
+- Interchange net import

 - TNG of wind assets